-To prevent a video tile seeking endlessly, many connectors introduce a Seek Timeout property on a server device. displayed on the tile and the user can hide the error message and try seek again.
-Recorded video Seek (rewind) Native video control may behave differently during rewind process.
-Some connectors show the rewind process on the video control.
-Some connectors do the search in the background and then the results are loaded into the video control.
-It is preferable to show progress in the video tile during a long seek operation.
-Connector implements an overlay showing 'Seeking' message in the video tile.
-This is to hide any irrelevant video shown during the seek operation, especially for subsystems where seek may rewind to a wrong unpredictable time.
-Native control shows the current progress during seek/rewind operation.
+the background and then the results are loaded into the video control.
+It is preferable to show progress in the video tile during a long seek operation. a wrong unpredictable time.
 Playing back video The time in the bottom left corner shows the current playback time and gets updated every second (for the standard x1 speed).
-The Teardrop is moving tear of the second along the time bar.
+The Teardrop is moving along the time bar.
 It should always stay within a timebar chunk, never between chunks).
-3. The state shown is Playing.
+The state shown is Playing. playback state teardrop

 Paused video The time in the bottom left corner shows the current playback time.
 It doesn't get updated.
 The Teardrop is not moving along the timebar.
 The state shown is Paused.
-Tue 19 Feb 2019 12:46:02 Seek algorithm - seek time is earlier than the first recording time available The implementation depends on the SDK.
+Tue 19 Feb 2019 Paused 12:46:02 Seek algorithm - seek time is earlier than the first recording time available The implementation depends on the SDK.
 Connector can fetch the first recording available: The camera playback rewinds to the first available recording.
-Connector cannot fetch the first recording available: The video tile displays error message saying, "Footage is not available" or "Recorded video not found" Seek Ideally the If the SDK supports If the Seek algorithm - seeking for a time between two recording chunks connector should try to play back the closest available time to the requested seek time. the smart seek, in other words, finds the closest available time itself, the outcome totally depends on the SDK. algorithm is implemented manually in the connector: 1.
+Connector cannot fetch the first recording available: The video tile displays error message saying, "Footage is not available" or "Recorded video not found" Seek algorithm - seeking for a time between two recording chunks Ideally the connector should try to play back the closest available time to the requested seek time.
+If the SDK supports the smart seek, in other words, finds the closest available time itself, the outcome totally depends on the SDK.
+If the Seek algorithm is implemented manually in the connector: 1.
 If the closest available time is a beginning of a chunk - play this chunk from the beginning 2.
 If the closest available time is an end time of a chunk - play the last 5-10 seconds of this chunk 3.
 A reasonable criterion for available video can be implemented, for example, play a video which is no more than 1 hour away from the desired seek time.
 If no recordings match the criterion, display an error message: "Footage not found" or similar.

-Playback seek error message Error message should be displayed in the video tile if a user tries to rewind video to a time where there are no recordings (and no other recordings close enough to the seek time).
-Display the error message as an Information message so it can be hidden and a new seek operation can be done without closing the tile if the native video control does not provide its own error GUI, it is better to show an overlay displaying the same error message.
+Playback seek error message Error message should be displayed in the video tile if a user tries to rewind video to a time where there are Display the error message as an Information message so it can be hidden and a new seek no recordings operation can (and no other be done recordings close without closing enough to the the tile seek time). if the native video control does not provide its own error GUI, it is better to show an overlay displaying the same error message.
 Do not show irrelevant footage as this may be confusing.
 No footage found.
 Below is an example of an error message to avoid.
 For example, it covers the whole tile, so a user cannot access the calendar control or timebar to seek again.
 The user has to close the tile.